 Foreign Exchange Activity Department, Assets and Liabilities Unit

 Yehiel Rehavi, Asher Weingarten

-The full article, in
+The full article, in PDF file -

 The purpose of this paper is to describe the activity of the Israel Bonds organization during the last fifty years and to summarize the changes that have occurred in the financial instruments that the organization offers from the aspects of quantity, bond type and cost of borrowing.